 The DCS-C provides the following services to the NEF:

 - Control operations of data channel, such as opening, continuing, closing, refusing some data channel media stream, etc.

+NOTE: This service is out of the scope of 3GPP Release 18 and will be discussed in the later release.

 6.X.1.3.2 DCS-M Services